moderndatacompany/dataos.info/docs/interfaces/workbench.md

 <figcaption align = "center">Runtime Stats option can be seen in the result pane</figcaption>

-Clicking on the Runtime Stats tab will take you to a new tab in the web browser that will hold vital information about the query you ran.
+Clicking on the `Runtime stats` tab will take you to a new tab in the web browser that will hold vital information about the query you ran.

 ![Available options](workbench/query_analysis.png)